FAQ

 Control Plane delivers all the benefits of AWS’ Lambda, but without the drawbacks.
 These drawbacks include:

-• Quantity of CPU/RAM must be pre-determined before deployment.
-It is not dynamic
+- Amount of CPU/RAM must be pre-determined before deployment.
+It is not dynamic.

 13. How long does it take for each deployment to propagate?